The Ultimate Guide to NFC Card Security and Data Privacy

 Public transportation cards Public transportation cards

 An NFC business card contains a small embedded chip that stores a digital link or profile.
 When tapped against a smartphone with NFC enabled, the phone automatically opens the stored information, allowing the user to view contact details or other digital content instantly.
-Because of its simplicity and speed, NFC technology is transforming the way professionals exchange information.

 Are NFC Cards Secure?